yongjingmao/SAR-OPT_fusion_GEE/README.md

 | 2        | 500 × 414           | 437              | 10                                  | 60                                 | 802.36 MB                     |
 | 3        | 2750 × 4671         | 380              | 40                                  | Failed (Exceeded GEE memory limit) | 34.66 GB                      |

-- For research on large spatio-temporal extents, we suggest to:
+- For application at large spatio-temporal extents, we suggest to:
   1. use other smoothing methods (e.g., spatial instead of temporal smoothers) for post-processing;
   2. download the raw predictions and smooth the data locally according to requirements;
   3. process the large area/timespan as small batches; and/or (iv) apply for larger memory limits from GEE.